trymorpheus/morpheus/docs/UPGRADE_2.0.md

 # Upgrading to v2.0

-This guide helps you upgrade from DynamicCRUD v1.x to v2.0.
+This guide helps you upgrade from Morpheus v1.x to v2.0.

 ## 🎉 Good News: Zero Breaking Changes!